Itera/ada-django-kurs/README.md

 #### Detail view

 Open the url https://ada-django-kurs.[REPLIT_USERNAME].repl.co/cookbook/1.
 This is our **detail view**, where the specifics of a single recipe will be displayed.
 The _1_ in the url indicates that we are looking at the recipe with _id = 1_.
-To show you some content, we have hardcoded a recipe here also.
+To show you some content, we have hardcoded a recipe here as well.
 Displaying a recipe and its details will be one of your later tasks.

 #### Admin view